 7. In-Place Lunges

-They are aimed at working the upper glutes, the hamstrings (muscles located behind the thigh), the hip flexors, and the quadriceps (muscles of the front of the thigh).
+They aim to work the upper glutes, the hamstrings (muscles located behind the thigh), the hip flexors, and the quadriceps (muscles of the front of the thigh).

 To a lesser extent, it is also an exercise that will allow you to work your calves, abs, and back, although it is not its main objective.